5 Attractive Alternatives to Tiles in the Bathroom

 Although wallpaper in the bathroom seems unheard of, it’s not as peculiar as you might think.
 Apparently Victorians regularly wallpapered their bathrooms and it stayed put regardless of the humidity in the room.
 Wallpaper is a great way of enhancing your bathroom with pattern and colour, if done right.

-Advice for hanging wallpaper in the bathroom includes papering areas that are least likely to get wet, for example around the mirror or the high up areas.
+Advice for hanging wallpaper in the bathroom includes papering areas that are least likely to get wet, for example around the bathroom mirror or the high up areas.
 Like bathroom paint, there is a special type of bathroom wallpaper that will be more resistant to steam and therefore less likely to peel.
 If the specific design you desire is only available in regular wallpaper, coat a layer of clear acrylic varnish over it to preserve it from moisture.

 Wood does not usually go hand in hand with humid habitats, nevertheless if it’s used on decks and docks, it cannot be too unsuitable for watery settings.
 While wood is not an uncommon choice for bathroom floors, it’s rare to see wooden slats on a bathroom wall.
 However, wood panelling adds a charming earthy feel to a bathroom and softens the hard ceramic finishes.